Atlas: Outside Help Market

 What this hub covers

-The buyer needs a map before the buyer needs a proposal.
+I. The buyer needs a map before the buyer needs a proposal.

 Training, mentoring, coaching, consulting, agencies, expert networks, fractional leadership, interim leadership, advisory, governance, boards, and AI assistance all have a place.
 The market becomes messy when a buyer treats these as interchangeable forms of help.

 This hub gives each role honest credit, then shows the layer where it fits.
-The reader should leave with cleaner language, fewer false comparisons, and a better sense of what kind of help their situation actually asks for.
+The owner should leave with cleaner language, fewer false comparisons, and a better sense of what kind of help their situation actually asks for.

 Layer map

+II.
 Each layer is clickable because the pyramid has to explain itself.

 This is the correction: the pyramid is not decoration and not a prestige stack.
 It is a decision-flow map.
 The higher layers are closer to consequence, framing, and authority.
 The lower layers are broader, more common, and often exactly right.